auberonedu/centroid-finder/centroid/serverPlan.md

 - add some console logs for key server actions
 - mock the JAR call for development
 - validating that the output CSV appears in right directory

+## Questions We Still Have

+- should we have `.mov` and `.mp4` videos or should we just restrict to one type?
+- how should we clean up the old results?
+- how will we display job errors in the frontend or do we have to log them?